codess-aus/PL-900/PowerApps.md

 You can use AppSource to distribute and publish apps for Power Platform and Dynamics 365 to a broader audience.

 ## Portal Templates:
+**Portal template**: A portal template is used when creating the portal site, and each template has a set of pre-configured web pages and other components.

 ### Starter portal template:
 The starter portal template is the only portal template that is available with a Microsoft Dataverse environment when you do not have any Dynamics 365 apps installed in your environment.
 The starter portal template is used when you choose the Portal from blank window